na-na-hi/renget/archive/p8kav.md

 #**Sull's bots**

+!!! note  Out on vacation, sorry in advance for the lack of bots

 !!! danger I DO NOT CONDONE, SUPPORT, SHARE AND/OR AGREE WITH ANY IDEOLOGY, RELIGION, SEXUAL ORIENTATION OR MINDSET THAT INVOLVES THE HARM OF REAL PEOPLE AND CRIMES AGAINST ANY AGE GROUP.
 ALL OF MY BOTS ARE BASED ON FICTIONAL ENTITIES MADE AS A FORM OF ENTERTAINMENT

 !!! info  if my bots help you relieve any unwanted feelings, don't be afraid to seek out profesional help and/or counseling https://virped.org